martinsutherland1/Test_task_pda/testing_task_1.md

 # The game had no __init__ file to state what variables it could use within the functions

 # The if statement is assigning the value of 1, rather than comparing.
-The else statment is missing a colon.
+The else statment is missing a colon, and is not required.
   def check_for_ace(self, card):
     if card.value = 1:
       return True